molikto/mlang/README.md

 see `library` folder for sample code.

+## build & run & debug

+the project is written in Scala and is a standard SBT project. it can be cross compiled to Scala.js and Scala JVM. currently we are only compiling on JVM.

+to compile use `sbt sharedJVM/compile`

+the project can be imported into IntelliJ IDEA, and to run/debug, just setup a profile to run `mlang.poorparser.Main` with classpath of module `jvm-shared` (or something like this)

 ## help wanted

 here are some issues that are easy to do, and they are a good way to familiarize yourself with the project, they are marked with `good first issue` in issues list, and in the code, search for `[issue 123]` where `123` is the issue number will lead you to where need to be modified.